Don’t let foot pain keep you down. Find out what could be causing it and what you can do to stop it.

 - Wearing open-toed shoes until your toe heals

-If home treatments don’t make you feel better, stop in and see your podiatrists at Foot & Ankle Centers.
+If home treatments don’t make you feel better, stop in and see your podiatrists at Foot & Ankle Specialists of Nashville.
 They have many in-office treatments to help you such as:

 - Lifting up your toenail from the surrounding skin which lets your toenail grow above the skin